Lefraudeur/RiptermsGhost/README.md

 You can also test the cheat and tell me about bugs you find, you can try the dev branch, it sometimes contains unstable modules that only works with lunar 1.8.9.

 ### Future of the project ?
-I've implemented the jvm tricks I found but it really lacks of stability and compatibility.
+This branch implements the jvm tricks I found but it really lacks of stability and compatibility.
 Ripterms is more like a proof of concept right now, with all kind of ways to play with the jvm in c++.
 So future updates will be mainly bug fixes / code restructure for better scalability, to make it usable as a base.